-Now entering its second year, the Student Success Fund has supported over fifty Washington University undergraduate students, who faced unexpected financial challenges throughout the past year.
-We are continuing to work on streamlining the application process and creating a intentional and user-friendly experience as the Student Success Fund expands in scope and function with each semester.
+Now in its third year of operation, the Student Success Fund has supported over 150 Washington University undergraduate students, who faced unexpected financial challenges throughout their time on campus.
+The Office for Student Success continues to streamline the application process and create an intentional and user-friendly experience as the Student Success Fund expands in scope and function with each semester.